ankihg/calculator/README.md

 ### Design considerations
 As this is a small scale app, a fairly minimal file structure could have been used without sacrificing organization and readability.
 However, I believe file structure is key to code clarity and seperation of concerns and want to show my ability to maintain modularity as a code base grows.

 I enjoy the style of dependency injection for including dependent objects like routes and Angular features.
-The design patters reduces redundent dependency inclusions and makes objects more easily configurable.
+The design pattern reduces redundent dependency inclusions and makes objects more easily configurable.